 Most of the corrosion damage experienced by stainless steel is localized corrosion, with the most common types being intergranular corrosion (9%), pitting corrosion (23%), and stress corrosion (49%).

 Stainless steel can often provide adequate corrosion resistance in many industrial applications.
 Based on practical experience, apart from mechanical failures, the corrosion of stainless steel is primarily characterized by local corrosion (such as stress corrosion cracking, pitting corrosion, intergranular corrosion, corrosion fatigue, and crevice corrosion).
 These forms of local corrosion account for over half of the failure cases.
 In reality, many of these failures can be prevented through proper material selection.

 Stress corrosion cracking (SCC):

-Such a gap can be formed at the joint of metal and metal or metal and nonmetal, for example, at the contact with bell studs, bolts, gaskets, valve seats, loose surface sediments and marine organisms
+Crevice corrosion is a type of localized corrosion that occurs in areas where a solution is stagnant or in shielded surfaces.
+This type of corrosion can occur at joints between metal and metal or metal and non-metal, such as at the contact points with bell studs, bolts, gaskets, valve seats, loose surface deposits, and marine organisms.